corploc/shelter-plugins/README.md

 - [x] **Encrypt Multi-Recipient**: Works seamlessly in Group DMs and Server Channels.
 - [x] **Automated Key Discovery**: Automatically finds public keys based on Discord IDs using our keyserver.
 - [x] **Ping Working**: Mentions and notifications work as expected.
 - [x] **Fully Functional Chat**: Code blocks, markdown, and standard Discord formatting are preserved inside encrypted messages.
+- [x] **No log policy**: The Keyserver does not store any keys nor any logs you can delete all your traces with the delete button in settings.
 - [ ] **Image/File Upload**: *Coming Soon!* (Currently placeholder)

 ---